-To move the select lever, remove the shift lock cover using a flat-bladed screwdriver, and push the shift lock release button and select lever button.
+To move the select lever, remove the shift lock cover using a flat-bladed screwdriver, and push the shift lock release button and select lever button with the parking brake securely applied and the brake pedal firmly depressed.
 The select lever can be moved to N (Neutral).